 - The main advantages are that it is under the patient's control, it takes effect within seconds and wears off quickly with no side-effects.

 This is given as patient-controlled analgesia (PCA).
 A recent double-blind, randomised, controlled clinical trial showed that an intermittent, incremental regime with repeated small-dose PCA boluses of remifentanil, provided effective and reliable analgesia during labour and delivery.
-There is the potential for adverse effects on the fetus who may be floppy at birth and with respiratory depression.
-This effect is temporary and responds to gentle stimulation.
+Studies have shown that epidural analgesia is superior to remifentanil in terms of pain intensity score but that there is no difference in satisfaction with pain relief between both treatments.

 Epidural analgesia is a central nerve block technique achieved by injection of a local anaesthetic close to the nerves that transmit pain.
 It is widely used as a form of pain relief in labour.